Danetag/redux-watch-immutable/README.md

 `addWatcher(objectPath [, callback])` -> `function`

 Add a watcher on a specific path of the store and a callback for when the value changes.
-Returns a function to call when you want to unsubscribe.
+It returns a function to call when you want to unsubscribe.

-The callback return the new value, the previous one, and the current path.
+The callback returns the new value, the previous one, and the current path.

 ### Example